pfichtner/pfichtner-freetz/README.md

 If you don't pass in any of these environment variables the docker container will switch to a mode where ```BUILD_USER``` is ```builduser```, ```BUILD_USER_HOME``` is ```/workspace``` and ```BUILD_USER_UID``` is determined by the user that is owner of ```/workspace```.

 - ```AUTOINSTALL_PREREQUISITES``` By default Freetz-NG's prerequisites check is run and if there are missing prerequisites they get installed automatically.
 So even if the image is not uptodate you always should have a properly working build environment with all prerequisites installed.
 This feature will work only if the current working directory (```-w/--workdir```) contains a checked-out Freetz-NG.
-If Freetz-NG's script is not found this step is silently skipped as if it had been turned off.
-If you want to disable this feature set the environment variable to ```n```.
+If Freetz-NG's script is not found this step is silently skipped as if it had been disabled.
+If you want to disable this feature in general set the environment variable to ```n```.
 This feature gets available with pfichtner-freetz:0.3.4

 In my CI environment ([Jenkins](https://www.jenkins.io/)) I use the following: